CrumrineCoder/bardicinspirationnext/README.md

 * Get a random song, or select a random tag?
 * user comments on songs -> manage in profile.
 * Disable AI buttons in progress
+* Different versions of the same song (JP, edits, remixes, etc.)

 * Playlists [Inspired by Melodice - although it'd be different with Bardic Inspiration]
     * It'd be saving songs for a session, probably somewhere in a user's profile.
 Maybe we can have a stat where songs are used in playlists as a number?
 As a way to rate popularity?
 Or just a "I used this!" button on a song.